StevenClontz/clontz.org/_posts/2016-06-30-zero-time-dilemma.md

 Here's the dog.
 Man, now I feel like I should follow C-Team's plan.
 Well, looks like not voting isn't an option anyway.
 Let's follow the plan and vote for C. That's what I was supposed to do, right?

+## Halfway through the first(?) set of fragments

+Long since gave up on "live" thoughts.

+Okay, so, I love serial killer Mira.
+Eric deserves her, but I'm sensing that he'll turn up to be whiny/awful for a good reason.

+I'm really digging the fragments system.
+I also look forward to seeing how Zero manipulates the players by lying about memories and the time on their watches.
+(Hey, why did the watch update time when they were transported through time and space?
+Guess it has a wifi connection.)

+But by far the best part is that I'm making the characters do awful things, and they don't try to rationalize it, especially Luna, *cough*, Diana.
+"I felt someone forcing my hand to press the button!"
+I'm just waiting on them to break the fourth wall and talk to me.
+It's interesting that Zero doesn't seem to recognize me as an element of the game, however, from the way he treats Diana when she is forced to make evil decisions.
+(Or maybe he's just a huge jerk.)